Welcome to the personal website of Justin Fong, Research Fellow at The University of Melbourne.

 My research primarily explores how technologies – particularly robotics – can be used to help those with movement impairment in assistive and rehabilitative applications.
 The current focus of my research is the analysis and evaluation of wearable devices, particularly exoskeletons.

-I currently lead the ALEX Exoskeleton team for Cybathlon 2020, scheduled for September this year.
+I currently lead the ALEX Exoskeleton team for the Cybathlon.
 I’ve been involved in the EMU upper limb rehabilitation robot project, and previously the Armsleeve patient monitoring project.
 I have a keen interest in translation of research to commercial outcomes, and have previously been a participant and a member of the delivery team of the Translating Research at Melbourne (TRaM) program.